Betterbird/thunderbird-patches/README.md

 Copy .mozconfig into the mozilla-esr91 directory.
 Apply the patches using `hg qpush`.
 Build normally using `mach build`.
 Build an installer using `mach package`.
 Voilà.

+Note that our builds sometimes include patches taken from https://bugzilla.mozilla.org/ when we quick-track fixes.
+We don't store those patches here.
+You will notice it on the `hg qpush`.

 Linux users please note that 08-branding-m-c.patch patches a Windows installer script making use of Windows PowerShell.

 Visit www.betterbird.eu for details.